 SIS School Curriculum

-The Ontario and IB curricula are similar in many ways.
+The Canadian and IB curricula are similar in many ways.
 Ontario’s emphasis on the 6Cs (see Global Competencies below) parallels IB’s 10 Learner Profile attributes.
 Students’ progression from the Ontario school system into IBDP is more seamless due to their similarities in educational philosophies, approaches to teaching and assessments, and holistic view on student development.

-Ontario school’s focus on 6Cs for education IB Learner Profile
+Canadian school’s focus on 6Cs for education IB Learner Profile

-The Ontario school curriculum is well regarded for its focus on the 6Cs for education; critical thinking, creativity and innovation, collaboration, communication, character (self-directed learning), and citizenship.
+The Canadian school curriculum is well regarded for its focus on the 6Cs for education; critical thinking, creativity and innovation, collaboration, communication, character (self-directed learning), and citizenship.
 These skills are competencies identified as necessary by Ontario for success in the 21st century.

 As an IB World School, SIS guides students on becoming responsible members of local, national, and global communities by developing their IB Learner Profile attributes.
 Students strive to be inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, risk-takers, balanced, and reflective.
 Similarities between Ontario’s 6Cs and IB’s Learner Profile and their relevance to 21st century needs are clear for all to see.